Lagrant/Speech2Text/README.md

 Pre-net is a module that has two 2D-convolutional layers followed by two stacked attention layers.
 Transformer is the main structure of the encoder, and [here](http://jalammar.github.io/illustrated-transformer/) is an article to illustrate it.
-Label smoothing is the loss function for classification problems to prevent the model from predicting the training examples too confidently
+Label smoothing is the loss function for classification problems to prevent the model from predicting the training examples too confidently.

 ## Acoustic decoder
 Outputs -> Embeddings -> Positional encoding -> Transformer -> Softmax -> Output probabilities